peco/peco/README.md

 Note that we have a Godeps file in source tree, for now it's just there for a peace of mind.
 If you already know about [godep](https://github.com/tools/godep), then you may use that instead of steps 2~4

-In this repository, `master` branch is always the stable branch. `master` will *only* be merged from `devel` branch after the `devel` branch has been deemed stable enough to be merged to master

 Then from the root of this repository run:

 ```